MineInAbyss/ProtocolBurrito/README.md

 ### Limitations

 - Many data types (including arrays) aren't currently supported.
 These values are simply skipped, and a wrapper won't be generated for them.
 - In some edge cases the ids for the wrapper don't properly match the packet.
-This mainly just needs more testing but it should mostly be *okay*.
+These are issues with how ProtocolLib uses reflection to modify fields in NMS, we are considering writing our own packet interceptor that will work 100% of the time.